7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week04_predicting_words/README.md

 * Here it sounds like he's saying that there is one word per neuron, and their  inputs are fed an array of n-grams.
 * What algorithm determines how the feature vector is modified?
+  * At the beginning of Lecture 4a he talked about backpropagation...
 * By "feature vector" does he mean the context of the words activated around the current word?

 You usually get "distributed representations" of a "few previous words," here shown as two, but it is typically around five.

 You can then use those "distributed representations" via the hidden layer to predict  "via huge softmax" what the probabilities are for all the various words that come next.

+Refinement: add _skip-layer connections_ from the input words to the output layer, since individual words can have a big impact on the next word.

+* I'm not sure I understand this, but I believe it's like saying that in the case of rare digrams, the first word is all you need to determine the second word.

 You put in candidate for third word, then get an output score for how good that candidate word is in the context.